 \subsection{Performance Metrics}

 We evaluate the trained policies on the unseen test split of the training dataset as well as a generalization set that has been generated with a larger environment and more sensors.

 We consider two primary metrics for our evaluation.
 A run is considered successful if the robot arrives at the target without collisions and within a pre-defined time horizon $T$, captured by the boolean success indicator $C_m$ for case $m$.
-The boolean \textit{success rate} fraction of all successful runs is $\frac{1}{M}\sum_{m=1}^{M} C_m$.
-We furthermore report the success weighted by path length, or SPL \cite{anderson2018evaluation}, as $\frac{1}{M}\sum_{m=1}^{M} C_m \frac{P_m}{\mathrm{max}(p_m,P_m)}$, where $P_m$ is the shortest path length from the robot's initial position to the target, and $p_m$ the length of the path actually taken.
-We visualize a selection of paths in \autoref{fig:real_results}.
-We report all results for environment configurations where the target is within line-of-sight (LOS) initially (therefore trivially solvable without communication) and where the target is in non-line-of-sight (NLOS, therefore requiring additional sensor coverage for an efficient solution) separately.
+The \textit{success rate} is the fraction of all successful runs as $\frac{1}{M}\sum_{m=1}^{M} C_m$.
+We furthermore report the Success Weighted by Path Length, or SPL \cite{anderson2018evaluation}, as $\frac{1}{M}\sum_{m=1}^{M} C_m \frac{P_m}{\mathrm{max}(p_m,P_m)}$, where $P_m$ is the shortest path length from the robot's initial position to the target, and $p_m$ the length of the path actually taken.
+We visualize a selection of paths in \autoref{fig:real_evaluation}.
+We report all results for environment configurations where the target is outside line-of-sight, therefore requiring additional sensor coverage for an efficient solution.